zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 }
 ```
 ----

 > [!NOTE]
-> These operations sets the `enableAutomaticUpgrade` property to `true` on the virtual machine scale set resource but not on the underlying VMs.
+> These operations set the `enableAutomaticUpgrade` property to `true` on the virtual machine scale set resource but not on the underlying VMs.

-If the virtual machine scale set defines [automatic or rolling upgrade mode in the upgradeProfile](../virtual-machine-scale-sets/virtual-machine-scale-sets-change-upgrade-policy.md), then the virtual machine scale set automatically propagates the change to each underlying VM.
+If the virtual machine scale set defines [automatic or rolling upgrade mode in the upgradeProfile](../virtual-machine-scale-sets/virtual-machine-scale-sets-change-upgrade-policy.md), the virtual machine scale set automatically propagates the change to each underlying VM.

-If the virtual machine scale set defines manual mode in the `upgradeProfile`, then you also need to [manually update each instance](../virtual-machine-scale-sets/virtual-machine-scale-sets-perform-manual-upgrades.md) and propagate the change to each underlying VM.
+If the virtual machine scale set defines manual mode in the `upgradeProfile`, you also need to [manually update each instance](../virtual-machine-scale-sets/virtual-machine-scale-sets-perform-manual-upgrades.md) and propagate the change to each underlying VM.

 ---